 I too am an antique, but have I increased in value with age?
 Have I, like the pieces around me, become more valuable than when I was in pristine condition?
 My upholstery is well worn.
 My body is chipped and marked with age.
 The grain of my skin cannot belie my age, nor does it try to.
 I am a rare one, but have I increased in value?

 His eyes open.
 He senses the upholstery holding him close as he sees a small framed picture of an old cutter in full sail, the waves of the ocean breaking against its bow.
 He turns the print over, wipes away a coating of ancient dust to reveal the artist’s name, a date and the words “Print 3 of 4”.
 A very limited run indeed, he thought.
-Its rarity and age combines to define its warranted price.
+Its rarity and age combine to define its warranted price.

 He carefully replaces the print smiling a smile of a moment of understanding.